 4. More Affordable Than the Coastal Markets Most Newcomers Are Leaving

-The gap between what a $700,000 budget buys in the San Francisco Bay Area versus what it buys in Saratoga Springs or Eagle Mountain is genuinely significant — more square footage, a yard, a 3-car garage, mountains out the back window.
+The gap between what a $700,000 budget buys in the Bay Area versus what it buys in Saratoga Springs or Eagle Mountain is genuinely significant — more square footage, a yard, a 3-car garage, mountains out the back window.

 5. New Construction Availability and Modern Housing Stock